Enrolment in the BMOS Honours Double Major modules is limited. Meeting of minimal requirements does not guarantee admission.

-Note: *Students must complete Calculus 1000A/B if interested in pursuing an Honors Specialization in Finance or an Honors Double Major with Economics.
+Note: *Students must complete Calculus 1000A/B if interested in pursuing an Honours Specialization in Finance or an Honours Double Major with Economics.

 Note: **Students admitted without Calculus should be aware that to enrol in certain courses/modules they may be required to take Mathematics 0110A/B. When considering a course/module in another discipline, please check the Mathematics requirements(s).
 Students are responsible for ensuring they have completed the Mathematics and other entry requirements and prerequisites of the modules/courses they wish to take.